kntjspr/Minimal-Proton/README.md

 Originally forked from [Neikon/AutoColor-Minimal-Proton.](https://github.com/Neikon/AutoColor-Minimal-Proton)

-I just forked and modified some lines to remove the autocolor capability and turn into dark mode and added a custom local newtab page.
+I just forked and modified some lines to remove the autocolor capability and turned into dark mode and added a custom local newtab page.